twexler/diatribe/README.md

 URLBot
 ======

-An IRC URLBot written in python with flask, twisted, storm, and bootstrap
+An IRC URLBot written in python with flask, twisted, redis, and bootstrap